Design-and-Code/css-buttons/.github/pull_request_template.md

+> **Note**
+> - We strictly follow the Contribution Guideline and expect contributors to follow it as well.
+> - If a lot of conflicts/changes are requested in the PR, please open a new PR with the requested changes (either you or we can close the PR).

 ## Have you read the Contribution Guidelines?
-If not, check [README.md](https://github.com/Design-and-Code/css-buttons#some-rules-to-contribute) file first.
+If not, check [CONTRIBUTING.md](https://github.com/Design-and-Code/css-buttons/blob/main/CONTRIBUTING.md) file first.

 (Write your answer here.)